 Climate in Iran

 Iran, as a vast country, has different climates.
 It means when people experience a continental climate in the north, the people in the central and also southern of Iran experience a hot and sub-tropical climate.
-In fact, according to Koppen-Geiger Classification, this country has at least four climate zones.
+In fact, according to Koppen-Geiger Classification, Iran has at least four climate zones.

 In general, the north and the coast of the Caspian Sea has a mild and wet climate.
 The northwest and west, having a lot of mountains, enjoy cold and cool weather.
 In the center, desert is the prominent cover of the earth, and it is mostly wet and dry.
 In the south and southeast, it is warmer than the rest of the country; in fact, you can see no cold winter there; it is really mild.